-As the world’s least disturbed and largest protected marine ecosystem, the Central Arctic Ocean Marine Reserve would make a significant contribution to the global community’s objective to protect at least 30% of our global marine environment by 2030.
+As the world’s least disturbed and largest protected marine ecosystem, this North Pole Marine Reserve would make a significant contribution to the global community’s objective to protect at least 30% of our global marine environment by 2030.

 Below you will find resources and information on how to get involved and collaborate with us as we embark on this mission.